gurmindersingh12/QTL-analysis-Plots/README.md

 ✅ Output: A high-quality phenotypic_distribution.svg file.
 QTL Analysis Visualization

-    Ensure your QTL dataset (QTL-ToxB-01-30-25.csv) is in the same directory.
+    Ensure your QTL dataset (QTL-file-with-LOD-scores.csv) is in the same directory.
     Run the script:

 python plot_qtl_analysis.py